Arkansas forces seven turnovers, beats Ole Miss 33-21

 FAYETTEVILLE, Ark.
 (AP) — Arkansas forced quarterback Matt Corral to throw six interceptions as the Razorbacks scored 24 points off seven turnovers in a 33-21 win over Mississippi on Saturday.

-Three first-half Rebels’ giveaways helped provide Arkansas (2-2, 2-2) a 20-0 halftime lead.
-It was the Razorbacks’ largest halftime advantage in an Southeastern Conference game since 2016, their last winning season.
+Three first-half Rebels’ giveaways helped provide Arkansas (2-2, 2-2 Southeastern Conference) a 20-0 halftime lead.
+It was the Razorbacks’ largest halftime advantage in a Southeastern Conference game since 2016, their last winning season.

 Corral entered the game second in the league in yards passing and had thrown just one interception through three games for Ole Miss (1-3, 1-3).
 He threw two touchdown passes against the Razorbacks but had a season-low 200 yards in addition to his six picks.